bigbluebutton/bigbluebutton/.github/ISSUE_TEMPLATE/documentation-issue.md

 ---
-name: General Issue
+name: Documentation Issue
-about: Template for a general BBB issue
+about: Template for a documentation BBB issue
 title: ''
 labels: ''
 assignees: ''

 ---

-**Describe the bug**
+**Describe the missing documentation**
-A clear and concise description of what the bug is.
+A clear and concise description of what the missing documentation is.

-**To Reproduce**
-Steps to reproduce the behavior:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error
+**Example**
+Illustrate the points that lack documentation

-**Expected behavior**
+**Expected documentation**
-A clear and concise description of what you expected to happen.

-**Actual behavior**
-A clear and concise description of what you expected to happen.
+A clear and concise description of what you expected as a documentation.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.